SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsSerialSecureShell.md

 There are two methods of authentication when establishing an SSH connection:

 1. **Password Authentication**:

    The protocol provides a username and password to the remote SSH server for verification.

 1. **Public Key Authentication**:

    The protocol provides a digital signature created with a private key, and the server verifies it using the matching public key.

-Apart from the specification of the connection credentials, the protocol is the same as any other serial driver that does not use SSH (e.g. the use of headers, trailers and timeout time for responses are supported).
+Apart from the specification of the connection credentials, the protocol is the same as any other serial protocol that does not use SSH (e.g. the use of headers, trailers, and timeout time for responses are supported).

 > [!TIP]
 > Typically, both methods of authentication are implemented in a protocol to give the user the choice how to connect.
-> When both methods are configured, public key authentication has precedence over password authentication,
-> as this is considered more secure.
+When both methods are configured, public key authentication has precedence over password authentication, as this is considered more secure.

-### Password Authentication
+### Password authentication

-This method requires two parameters to be created, one to hold the username and the other to hold the password.
+For this method, two parameters need to be created: one to hold the username and the other to hold the password.

 Accompanying write parameters can be added so the credentials can be entered from the element.